colmfah/u2-fan-site/README.md

 #### Log In Page:

-This page will contain a header and footer and a form to provide email address and password.
+This page will contain a nav bar and a form to provide email address and password.

 It will also provide a link to the sign up page for users that have not yet registered.